howardwu/wagyu/README.md

 OPTIONS:
     -c, --count <count>              Generates a specified number of wallets -d, --derivation <"path">        Generates an HD wallet for a specified derivation path (in quotes) [possible values: ethereum, keepkey, ledger-legacy, ledger-live, trezor, "<custom path>"]
-    -i, --indices <indices>          Generates an HD wallet with a specified indices -l, --language <language>        Generates an HD wallet with a specified language [possible values: chinese_simplified, chinese_traditional, english, french, italian, japanese, korean, spanish]
+    -i, --index <index>              Generates an HD wallet with a specified index -k, --indices <num_indices>      Generates an HD wallet with a specified number of indices -l, --language <language>        Generates an HD wallet with a specified language [possible values: chinese_simplified, chinese_traditional, english, french, italian, japanese, korean, spanish]
     -p, --password <password>        Generates an HD wallet with a specified password -w, --word-count <word count>    Generates an HD wallet with a specified word count [possible values: 12, 15, 18, 21, 24]